 River training Works with development of bridge River training works with construction of GUIDE approach as SPUR BUND with minor extensions Advantages: Development of bridge approach as Advantages: Construction of guide bunds is one spur is an intelligent, immediate and low cost time investment with long term results and solution to the problem of providing an almost no maintenance or negligible maintenance nonsubmersible roadway and suffices the purpose works by UP PWD.
 The flood plain around the of all season connectivity to Nighasan and bridge approach could be considered as mobile Lakhimpur. bed.
-The cutting of bank is an unavoidable F problem.
+The cutting of bank is an unavoidable problem.
 Providing guide bund is an excellent solution to this problem and would reduce the speed of water around the banks.
 This solution would result in siltation and raising of banks in future.
 It has a long term vision and a very good solution for the people living around the vicinity of the bridge.
-The bridge is located at a developing bank, which would never stop if we wouldn't limit the bank cutting.
-Providing guide bund would limit the development of river meandering further at this location.
+The bridge is located at a developing bank, which would never stop if we bund would limit the development of river magned further at this location.
 This would limit the high speed river flow only to the present location with minor low speed flow at flood plains which could be sufficed by providing minimum stone pitching along the bridge approach.
 This solution would make sure that the river water never affects the bunds and the consequent raising of banks would keep the land good for farming.
-This solution is people friendly Directorer The second director and has long term results.
-Disadvantages: The construction of spur is not a Disadvantages: As compared to spur, providing long term solution to the problem of river bank guide bunds is high cost project but is one time investment. cutting and lacks vision of solving the problem for good.
-As it doesn't stops the cutting of nearby investment. banks closer to approaches, there would be a time in approx. less than 50 to 60 years when the cutting would reach the bunds and would cut the bunds.
+This solution is people friendly and has long term results.
+Disadvantages: The construction of spur is not a Disadvantages: As compared to spur, providing long term solution to the problem of river bank guide bunds is high cost project but is one time cutting and lacks vision of solving the problem investment. for good.
+As it doesn't stops the cutting of nearby banks closer to approaches, there would be a time in approx. less than 50 to 60 years when the cutting would reach the bunds and would cut the bunds.
 This process would affect the approach beyond the project road and would cause serious damage to human life.
 Further, it doesn't include the vision of keeping the land away from submergence and cutting which could have been used for farming in future.
-This could cause a
+This could cause a loss of human life and increase in flood plain.
+Regular maintenance is high and would include continuous indulgence of UP PWD to protect banks and further flooding of land beyond bunds.